-• Stagnation & Discoloration
+Stagnation & Discoloration

 Water can deteriorate in the pipes before it gets to the tap.
 To avoid this, we routinely perform hydrant flushing, which cleans out any water that may be stagnating in the piping system and also removes iron and manganese particles that coat the walls of water pipes.
 Iron and Manganese can cause severe water discoloration but are not harmful to drink.
-Iron and manganese is our greatest water quality problem.
+Dirty water complaints are the most common water call we get; it is caused by the iron and manganese in our source water.
 Even with flushing, some areas of town experience chronic discoloration.
-Please call us anytime you get discolored water as it will help us improve flushing to reduce and ideally eliminate the problem.
+Disinfection amplifies the discoloration as the chlorine reacts with iron and manganese in the water system.